lucasxlu/ComboLoss/README.md

 # ComboLoss for Facial Attractiveness Analysis with Squeeze-and-Excitation Networks
 ## Introduction
-**ComboLoss** is a simple yet effective approach for facial attractiveness regression.
-It can embed 3 different facial beauty information from a regression branch and a classification branch.
+This repository holds the PyTorch implementation of **ComboLoss** for facial attractiveness analysis.
 With SEResNeXt50 as backbone, ComboLoss achieves state-of-the-art performance on ``SCUT-FBP, HotOrNot and SCUT-FBP5500 dataset``, which outperforms many methods published at IJCAI, IEEE Transactions on Affective Computing, ICIP, ICASSP, ICPR, PCM and etc.

 ![ComboLoss](./ComboLoss.png)